rPlakama/Twatch/README.md

 TODO:

-- Making session write into trigger thingy.
+- Function by timeout
+- Implement other devices in the trigger